codalab/codalab-worksheets/docs/REST-API-Reference.md

 files straight to Azure will need their client to tell the server to increment their disk used as file chunks are uploaded.
-They cannot use the users/ PATCH endpoint since disk_used is in USER_READ_ONLY_FIELDS, so we make this special function to ensure that we can safely increment user disk used without introducing a security flaw.
+They cannot use the users/ PATCH endpoint since disk_used is in USER_READ_ONLY_FIELDS.
+We make this special function (which only allows positive disk increments so that users can't decrement their disk used) to ensure that we can safely increment user disk used without introducing a security flaw.